 doctor quickly examined it and said, "You're fine, you're fine," and then said, "That'll be 200 dirhams, please ($70)."
 Gee,

-Above: Moments after I shot this picture in the ATM Cave, I bumped into a submerged rock and
+Above: Moments after I shot this picture in the ATM Cave, I stumbled over a submerged rock and

 went "splash."
-I gashed up my leg -- but got a nice shot.
+I gashed up my leg (but I got a nice shot).

 of purified water that you can buy in just about any grocery store in Belize.
 But you shouldn't drink anything with ice in it, either, since most ice